 During the American-Vietnamese War, the United States Navy placed mines in some areas of the bay to ward off attacks.
 To this day, this causes issues with shipping, however, all areas accessed by tourists are completely safe.

-When to go to Ha Long Bay
+When to Visit Ha Long Bay

 The best time to visit this area is from March to May and from September to November.
 During these months, the weather is largely dry and quite pleasant, especially if you are not used to heat and humidity.
 At this time, you’ll also find the largest variety of interesting activities available, so if you’re planning on spending a few days and trying plenty of different things, this is the time to go.